-Winsor & Newton Artists’ Materials do not present any major hazard when used with care and common sense.
-It should, however, be emphasised that as with other chemical products, high standards of general hygiene should be adhered to, both during and after use of these products and warnings given on individual products should be followed.
+The art of painting safely with Winsor & Newton artists’ materials, whether in your home or studio space, or while travelling, can be achieved with a combination of care and common sense.
+However, as with other chemical products, high standards of general hygiene should be adhered to both during and after use of these products, and warnings given on individual products should be followed.

-Good working practice should be adopted with all artists’ materials, whether potentially hazardous or not.
-Before you start, read the product labels.
+Below you’ll find a checklist of good working practices that you can adopt with all artists’ materials in your studio space, whether potentially hazardous or not.
+Before you start, always read the product labels.

 Within your studio:

 - Ensure plenty of fresh air, ventilation and circulation.

 - Do not sleep in your studio without first removing painting materials elsewhere.
 In particular, be sure to dispose of unused solvents and dirty rags in fireproof and solvent-proof containers.

 - Store all materials, particularly solvents, tightly capped when not in use.

 - Do not expose artists’ materials to naked flames or excessive heat sources.

 - Avoid eating, drinking or smoke when working due to the risk of ingestion (swallowing).